John Valby: Career

 Valby joined various rock bands in his early career that "kept on breaking up", which drove him to become a solo piano act of mostly rock and roll and honky tonk tunes.
 At one show in May 1974, he added some dirty songs of his own into the set.
 The positive response to the dirty songs led Valby to focus on the more adult material.
-He would often write new material while transporting between gigs.
+He would often write new material while traveling between gigs.
 Valby claimed that he was named "Dr. Dirty" by the National Entertainment Conference, a booking organisation for the college circuit.
 He stated that he disliked the name because it "takes away from the element of surprise".
 He credited some of his obscene act as a reaction to the Catholic repression that he faced during childhood.

 In addition to his blue comedy act, Valby has recorded and produced pop and rock albums for himself and other artists, including Buffalo Sabres defenseman Jim Schoenfeld, with whom Valby recorded two albums, Schony (1972) and The Key is Love (1974).
 He also had a small role as a piano player in a Tijuana brothel in the 1983 film Losin' It which featured an early performance by Tom Cruise.